 Our values are to be straightforward, confident, partnering and friendly in all that we do, and our response to modern day slavery lives these values out by:

 We are a trusted professional provider of advice, services and products within the financial services sector, owned by its working partners.
-We are a part of the Hymans Robertson group.
-Our group has approximately 850 employees and partners based in the UK, and we have annual turnover of c.£90 million.
+We are a part of the Hymans Robertson group, with the ultimate parent being Hymans Robertson LLP.
+Our group has over 900 employees and partners based in the UK and a small number of staff based in the US.
+We have an annual turnover of c.£95 million.

 We provide actuarial, investment, administration, risk management, technology and consulting services and products.

 The main policies include:

 Our firm encourages all its workers, customers and other business partners to report any concerns related to its direct activities or supply chains.
 This includes any circumstances that may give rise to increased risk of slavery or human trafficking.
 Our whistleblowing procedure is designed to make it easy for workers to report any concerns or suspicions, without fear of retaliation.